Confessions of a Cholera Girl

 (20:39 – 20:54)

 A lot was learned about that.
-That is a bummer.
-There are cities and countries in Asia that get bad, like typhoons and cyclones there too.
+That’s a bummer.
+There are cities and countries in Asia that get really bad, like typhoons and cyclones there too.

 (20:55 – 20:58)